platformsh/platformsh-docs/docs/src/guides/drupal9/deploy/next-steps.md

 The [Composer documentation](https://getcomposer.org/doc/) has more information on options to update individual modules or perform other tasks.

-Note that updating modules or core through the Drupal UI is not possible, as the the file system is read only.
+Note that updating modules or core through the Drupal UI is not possible, as the file system is read-only.
 All updates should be done through composer to update the lock file, and then pushed to Git.

-### Other resources

-List the other guides in this subdirectory.

-List Framework-specific references, community links, etc.

 {{< guide-buttons type="last" >}}